public abstract class AbstractSequentialList<E> extends AbstractList<E>

 To implement a list, you need an implementation for size()

 unmodifiable list.
-For a modifiable one, add set
+For a modifiable one, add set, and for

 The programmer should provide a no-argument constructor, and one that accepts another Collection, as recommended by the Collection interface.
 Unfortunately, there is no way to enforce this in Java.